nuuuwan/news_lk3_data/README.md

 The forum called Voyage Sri Lanka 2024 will be held on November 26.

 Sri Lanka is keen to promote sustainable use of ocean resources, marine and aquaculture services and strengthen its boat and shipbuilding industries, he said.

-“We are popular to a certain extent [Sri Lanka as a global maritime hub], and we hope to spread it out with the help of the Sri Lanka Ports Authority and EDB,” Director for the Gulf Agency Company Ltd, Ricky Barnett said.

 ...